-The Group has a stock option plan under which it is authorized to grant options for the acquisition of its common shares to directors, employees and consultants up to a maximum of 10% of the issued and outstanding common shares of the Group at the time the plan was adopted.
-The exercise price shall not be less than the market price of the Group's shares as at the grant date.
+Marble has a stock option plan (the "Stock Option Plan") under which it is authorized to grant options for the acquisition of its common shares to directors, employees and consultants up to a maximum of 10% of the issued and outstanding common shares of Marble at the time the plan was adopted.
+The exercise price shall not be less than the market price of Marble's common shares as at the grant date.
 The options may be granted for a maximum term of five years.
-Options granted to directors, employees and consultants, other than consultants engaged in investor relations activities, will vest fully upon the expiry of the hold period of four months from the grant date unless otherwise determined by the board of directors.
-Options granted to consultants engaged in investor relations activities will vest in stages over a minimum period of twelve months.
+Options granted to directors, employees and consultants, other than consultants engaged in investor relations activities, will generally be subject to standard vesting provisions as to 25% on the date of grant and 25% on each anniversary date, such that all stock options fully vest over 3 years from the date of grant, unless otherwise determined by Marble's Board of Directors.
+Stock options granted to consultants engaged in investor relations activities will vest in stages over a minimum period of twelve months, pursuant to the Stock Option Plan and as determined by Marble Board of Directors.

-During the period ended June 30, 2020, the Group granted 450,000 stock options (year ended December 31, 2019 - 6,400,000, which included 1,575,000 agents' options).
-The weighted average fair value of the options granted during the period ended June 30, 2020 was approximately \$0.09 per option.
+During the period ended September 30, 2020, Marble granted 650,000 stock options (year ended December 31, 2019 - 6,400,000, which included 1,575,000 agents' options - see Note 13(c)).
+The weighted average fair value of the options granted during the period ended September 30, 2020 was approximately \$0.09 per option.
 The fair value was estimated using the Black-Scholes option pricing model using the following weighted average inputs:

-Notes to the Condensed Consolidated Interim Financial Statements For the six months period ended June 30, 2020 and 2019 (Presented in Canadian Dollars) - unaudited
+Notes to the Condensed Consolidated Interim Financial Statements For the nine-month period ended September 30, 2020 (Presented in Canadian Dollars) - unaudited